BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [Torgap](https://github.com/BlockchainCommons/torgap)<br>
 **Projects:** [Demo](https://github.com/BlockchainCommons/torgap-demo), [torgap-sig](https://github.com/BlockchainCommons/torgap-sig), [torgap-sig-cli-rust](https://github.com/BlockchainCommons/torgap-sig-cli-rust), [torgap-timestamps](https://github.com/BlockchainCommons/torgap-opentimestamps/blob/master/README.md)

-Torgap is an element of the Gordian Architecture that ensures that apps and microservices that are connected through internet links do so through Tor, ensuring the partitioning of the services, and also support the privacy of the user.
+Torgap is an element of the Gordian Architecture that ensures that apps and microservices that are connected through internet links do so through Tor, ensuring the partitioning of the services and also supporting the privacy of the user.

 ### Research Papers